obold0622/CEHv11/modules/2-Footprinting-and-Reconnaissance.md

 - **Know Security Posture** – The data gathered will help us to get an overview of the security posture of the company such as details about the presence of a firewall, security configurations of applications etc.

 - **Reduce Attack Area** – Can identify a specific range of systems and concentrate on particular targets only.
-This will greatly reduce the number of systems we are focussing on.
+This will greatly reduce the number of systems we are focusing on.

-- **Identify vulnerabilities** – we can build an information database containing the vulnerabilities, threats, loopholes available in the system of the target organization.
+- **Identify vulnerabilities** – We can build an information database containing the vulnerabilities, threats, loopholes available in the system of the target organization.

-- **Draw Network map** – helps to draw a network map of the networks in the target organization covering topology, trusted routers, presence of server and other information.
+- **Draw Network map** – Helps to draw a network map of the networks in the target organization covering topology, trusted routers, presence of server and other information.

 Footprinting could be both **passive** and **active**.
 Reviewing a company’s website is an example of passive footprinting, whereas attempting to gain access to sensitive information through social engineering is an example of active information gathering.